Confined Space Entry Awareness with Breathing Apparatus

 A staggering number of workers are killed or seriously injured every year in confined spaces in the UK due to a lack of knowledge of confined space environments and the equipment used within them.

-AIS Training have therefore developed exciting confined space training courses for advanced levels of instruction and rescue simulation.
+AIS Survivex have therefore developed exciting confined space training courses for advanced levels of instruction and rescue simulation.

 The Confined Space Entry Awareness with Breathing Apparatus training course provides the most thorough experience of working in a confined space either alone or in teams.

 Delegates will gain practical experience of working in a dangerous confined space environment and using breathing apparatus sets to prepare them for real-world situations.

 The training is delivered in AIS Survivex's state-of-the-art confined space structure which simulates a real-life enclosure.
 The confined space simulation includes smoke machines, audio alarms and infra-red cameras that monitor delegates throughout.